MuLancer/EEG-Research/readme.md

+# EEG-based Research on Social-Emotional Learning (SEL)

-The main goal of this research is to investigate and categorize social and emotional learning (SEL) motivations behind problem-solving, based on the metrics introduced in Elliott et al.’s (2018) study on SEL.
-By using the electroencephalogram (EEG) wearable device and video processing techniques, we can measure the brain activity of the subjects when solving certain problems.
-We explore the use of the Mind Monitor application to process insightful information from the EEG signals.
-An experiment was carried out where the subjects solve problems while wearing the EEG headsets.
-The solving process will also be recorded and processed separately as variables.
-Machine learning algorithms were then developed to categorize the subjects’ social and emotional motivations.
-The dataset consists of the EEG readings and processed video recordings and was subsequently split into 80/20 for testing and validation.
-We hope to use this classification algorithm to predict people’s SEL motivations behind problem-solving.
+The main objective of this research is to investigate and categorize social and emotional learning (SEL) motivations behind problem-solving, using the metrics introduced in Elliott et al.'s (2018) study on SEL.
+By utilizing an electroencephalogram (EEG) wearable device along with video processing techniques, we measured the brain activity of participants during problem-solving tasks.
+The Mind Monitor application was employed to extract and analyze meaningful insights from the EEG signals.
+During the experiment, participants solved problems while wearing EEG headsets, with their problem-solving process also being recorded for further analysis.
+Machine learning algorithms were then developed to categorize the participants' social and emotional motivations.
+The dataset, consisting of EEG readings and processed video recordings, was split into an 80/20 ratio for testing and validation purposes.
+The goal is to leverage this classification algorithm to predict individuals’ SEL motivations in problem-solving contexts.

+The contributors to this research project are Dr. Tan Da Yang, Muhammad Danish Syazwan, Mulan Qin, and Zhihao Zhao.